-The arenavirus genome typically consists of two or three single-stranded, typically ambisense RNA molecules, termed S, (M), and L. Some of these RNAs encode two proteins in non-overlapping open reading frames (ORF) of opposite polarities (ambisense coding arrangement) that are separated by non-coding intergenic regions (IGRs) (Figure 2.Arenaviridae.).
-The S RNA encodes NP in the virus genome-complementary sequence, and, in many cases, the virus glycoprotein precursor (GPC) in the virus genome-sense sequence.
+The arenavirus genome typically consists of two or three single-stranded, typically ambisense RNA molecules, termed S, (M), and L. Some of these RNAs encode two proteins in non-overlapping open reading frames (ORF) of opposite polarities (ambisense coding arrangement) that are separated by non-coding intergenic regions (IGRs) (Figure 2.Arenaviridae).
+The S RNA encodes NP in the virus genome-complementary sequence, and, in many cases, the GPC in the virus genome-sense sequence.
 The L RNA encodes L in the virus genome-complementary sequence, and, in some case, Z in the virus genome-sense sequence.
 Antennaviruses and hartmaniviruses lack the Z ORF, and antennaviruses encode at least one protein of unknown function.
-The IGRs form one or more energetically stable stem-loop (hairpin) structures and function in structure-dependent transcription termination and in virion assembly and budding.
+The IGRs form one or more energetically stable stem-loop (hairpin) structures and which function in structure-dependent transcription termination and in virion assembly and budding.

 Figure 2.Arenaviridae.
 Schematic representation of the bi- or tri-segmented arenavirus genome organization.
 The 5′- and 3′-ends of all segments (S, [M], and L) are complementary at their termini, likely promoting the formation of circular ribonucleoprotein complexes within the virion.
-GPC, glycoprotein precursor; L, RNA-dependent RNA polymerase; NP, nucleoprotein; Z, zinc finger matrix protein.
+GPC, glycoprotein precursor; L, RNA-directed RNA polymerase; NP, nucleoprotein; Z, zinc-binding matrix protein.
 Open reading frames are separated by non-coding intergenic regions (IGRs), with predicted hairpin structures (not shown).

-Arenavirus infection starts with attachment to cell-surface receptors and entry via the endosomal route (Martinez et al., 2007, Vela et al., 2007, Borrow and Oldstone 1994, Radoshitzky et al., 2007, Cao et al., 1998, Raaben et al., 2017) (Figure 3.Arenaviridae). pH-dependent fusion with late endosomes releases the virion RNP complex into the cytoplasm.
-In the case of some arenaviruses, this pH-dependent fusion event requires the previous participation of an intracellular receptor (Jae et al., 2014).
+Arenavirus infection starts with attachment to cell-surface receptors and entry via the endosomal route (Martinez et al., 2007, Vela et al., 2007, Borrow and Oldstone 1994, Radoshitzky et al., 2007, Cao et al., 1998, Raaben et al., 2017, Glushakova and Lukashevich 1989) (Figure 3.Arenaviridae). pH-dependent fusion with late endosomes releases the virion RNP complex into the cytoplasm.
+In the case of some mammalian arenaviruses (LASV), this fusion event involves a pH-dependent switch to an intracellular receptor, lysosomal associated membrane protein 1 (LAMP1) (Jae et al., 2014).
 The virus RNP directs both RNA genome replication and gene transcription (Meyer et al., 2002).
 During replication, L reads through the IGR transcription-termination signal and generates uncapped antigenomic and genomic RNAs (Leung et al., 1977).
 Because these RNAs contain a single non-templated G at the 5′-ends (Garcin and Kolakofsky 1990, Raju et al., 1990), replication initiation might involve a slippage mechanism of L on the nascent RNA (Garcin and Kolakofsky 1992).
 In case of ambisense coding arrangements, only mRNAs encoding NP or L can be synthesized from genomic RNAs.
 Transcription of mRNAs encoding GPC or Z occurs only after the first round of virus replication, during which S and L antigenomes are produced.

 Virus proteins are synthesized from subgenomic capped mRNAs that lack terminal poly(A) (Meyer and Southern 1993, Singh et al., 1987, Southern et al., 1987).
 The 5′-ends of virus mRNAs contain several non-templated bases, suggesting that arenaviruses use either polymerase slippage or a cap-snatching mechanism similar to that used by other members of the subphylum Polyploviricotina (Garcin and Kolakofsky 1990, Raju et al., 1990, Meyer and Southern 1993).
 Cap-snatching would require an endonuclease presumed to be present in the N-terminal part of L, which cleaves cellular mRNAs to generate a cap leader that is subsequently used to prime arenavirus transcription.
 The 3′-termini of the mRNAs have been mapped to locations in the IGRs.